Tiramisioux/cinemate/README.md

 Preinstalled image file with Raspbian + CinePi RAW can be found in the release section of this repository.

-For adding cinemate2, follow install istructions below.
+For adding cinemate2, follow install instructions below.

 ## Basic functions